astuder/lightroom-map-fix/README.md

 ### Why the Map module stopped working

-Earlier this year, Google revamped the pricing model for embedding Google Maps into 3rd party applications, changing from free access or flat fees to [transaction based pricing](https://cloud.google.com/maps-platform/pricing/sheet/).
+In early 2018, Google revamped the pricing model for embedding Google Maps into 3rd party applications, changing from free access or flat fees to [transaction based pricing](https://cloud.google.com/maps-platform/pricing/sheet/).
 The number of requests to the Google Maps APIs are counted, and after a threshold, a small fee is charged for every request.

 Google's new pricing is not compatible with products that are licensed perpetually.
 With classic Lightroom, Adobe only got money once, but would have to pay Google each time you use the Map module.
 For Adobe, this is not a sustainable business model.